reactables/reactables/docs/src/content/guides/examples/reactable-composition/reactable-composition.md

 };
 ```

-We can initialize an `RxToggle` for each filter control and use rxjs's `combineLatest` function to combine the state observables together to create `RxSearchControls`.
+We can initialize an `RxToggle` for each filter control and use RxJS's <a href="https://rxjs.dev/api/index/function/combineLatest" target="_blank" rel="noreferrer">`combineLatest`</a> function to combine the state observables together to create `RxSearchControls`.

 ```typescript
 import { combineLatest } from 'rxjs';